On Semi-isogenous mixed surfaces

 In Theorem \ref{thmA}, the assumption $|G^0|\leq 2000, \neq 1024 $ is a computational assumption; the algorithm works for arbitrary values of the invariants $K^2$, $p_g$ and $q$, but the implemented MAGMA version has some limitations (see Remark \ref{techlim}), and it is forced to skip some cases.
 We report the list of the ``skipped'' cases for $K^2>0$ and $p_g = q = 0$ in Table \ref{tabSkip}.

 In the Section \ref{On_min} we study the minimality of semi-isogenous mixed surfaces.
 We describe rational curves on such surfaces and, using the Hodge Index Theorem, we get an upper bound for the number of $(-1)$-curves lying on them.
 As an interesting byproduct we get that all semi-isogenous mixed surfaces with $\chi=1$ and $K^2\geq 6$ are minimal.
-Finally, we study two non minimal cases, completing the classification of semi isogenous-mixed surfaces with $K^2>0$ and $p_g=q=2$.
+Finally, we solve the minimality problem for all semi isogenous-mixed surfaces with $K^2>0$ and $p_g=q=2$.
 We plan to investigate the minimality in the cases $p_g=q\leq 1$ in a subsequent paper.

 The semi-isogenous mixed surfaces with $K^2_X=8\chi(X)$ are those for which the action is free; indeed all the examples with $K^2=8$ in Tables \ref{q0}, \ref{q1} and \ref{q2} appeared in the papers already cited in this Introduction.